-- 1. On the up.time tool bar, click Services. - 2.
-In the tree panel, click View Action Profiles. - 3.
-Click the Edit Action Profile icon beside the name of the profile that you want to edit. - The Edit Action Profile window appears. - 4.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the tree panel, click View Action Profiles. - Click the Edit Action Profile icon beside the name of the profile that you want to edit.
+The Edit Action Profile window appears. - 4.
 Edit the Action Profile fields as described in the section Creating Action Profiles.